Astrill VPN: Is It Worth Your While?

 A dedicated server is recommended in the following scenarios:

-You might be wondering why I shouldn't just pay with the standard shared IP VPN service?
+You might wonder why I shouldn't pay with the standard shared IP VPN service.
 Now I want you to imagine this picture from the bank's viewpoint.
 Someone with the card number xxx has processed payments from 10 different countries worldwide in the past week.
 For banks, that sounds like a sane reason to block the card marking it as suspicious activity.
-However, this issue is avoided when having a static IP, as you are paying from the same IP/location every time.
+However, this issue is avoided when having a static IP, as you are paying from the exact IP/location every time.

 The Blacklist effect, also known as the bad neighbor effect, revolves around how other people with the same IP address could do things that might end up banning the owner of that specific IP address.
 While you might have done nothing wrong.
 However, since you share the same IP as the person who got banned, you could get banned/blacklisted as well.
 Since a dedicated IP means it's yours and yours only, this wouldn't happen.

-Do you know these pesky bots with the audacity to question whether you're a bot or not?
+Do you know these pesky bots with the audacity to question whether you're a bot?
 This CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) system is a security measure to protect you from getting your password hacked, protect you from spam, and many other uses.
 With a dedicated IP, you are less likely to encounter a CAPTCHA.

 Device Compatibility